LuisaConsiglieri/FocalLaserAblationStudy/Description.md

 ### data_source.m
 This script stores parameters for the source of scattered photons S [W/mm^3].

+### data_operating.m
+This script stores the wavelengths and powers under study.

 ## Graphical representations of the source S directory contents

 ### SourceGraphics_linear.m
 This function produces 2-D plots to the source S(r_f,z) for the wavelengths and powers under study.

 ### SourceGraphics_semilogy.m
+This function produces 2-D plots, using a logarithmic scale for the y-axis, to the source S(r_f,z) for the wavelengths and powers under study.